warmans/cv/cv-html/content/index.md

 ## {{< icon bi-exclamation-circle>}} Professional Summary

-tl;dr: **After graduating from University in 2009 I worked in web development for several years, eventually moving to back-end/full-stack roles (ad-tech).
-In my most recent roles I have been leading development of a large full-stack fin-tech application with Go and Angular, and subsequently moved into a senior Go developer role maintaining european payment gateways at Form3.**
+**tl;dr:** *After graduating from University in 2009 I worked in web development for several years, eventually moving to back-end/full-stack roles (ad-tech).
+In my most recent roles I have been leading development of a large full-stack fin-tech application with Go and Angular, and subsequently moved into a senior Go developer role maintaining european payment gateways at Form3.*

-*Most Recent positions:*
+**Most Recent positions:**

 At FORM3 I work on European payment service gateways.
-My Role is primarily back-end development in Go, including general feature development, maintenance and debugging issues.
+My Role was primarily back-end development in Go, including general feature development, maintenance and debugging issues.
-This system was a distributed payment processing platform using a lot of queues, APIs and relational databases.
+This system was a distributed payment processing platform using queues, APIs and relational databases.
 In my time at FORM3 our largest project was to upgrade the SEPA gateways to support the latest ISO20022 maintenance release.
 This was somewhat challenging as we would have to support both new and old message formats for several months, and the gateways had to be refactored significantly to allow for this to happen.
 Ultimately the project concluded without any incidents.
+After just over a year I was affected by a substantial downsizing of the european payments team and accepted redundancy of my position.

 At Fraugster I was the first member of a new team responsible for building out the front-end (TypeScript/Angular), back-end (Go) and infrastructure (K8s) for our "dashboard" project.
 The objective was to give customers analytics and configuration tools to introspect